PixelsCamp/docs/API.md

     POST /users/auth

-You will need to send the following header 'Authorization: <auth_token>'
+You will need to send the following header 'Authorization: auth_token'

 You will receive the user data, and cookie named sessionid, this cookie should be used for authenticated requests